cloud-native-toolkit/site-operator-guide/docs/resources/troubleshooting.md

 # That didn't work, what next?

-If you continue to experience issues with this automation, please [file an issue](https://github.com/IBM/automation-solutions/issues) or reach out on our [public Dischord server](https://discord.com/channels/955514069815808010/955514069815808013).
+If you continue to experience issues with this automation, please [file an issue](https://github.com/IBM/automation-solutions/issues) or reach out on our [public Discord server](https://discord.com/channels/955514069815808010/955514069815808013).